krshirkoohi/llama-index-query-project/README.md

 This project provides a simple interface for interacting with documents using various language models (LLMs).
 You can upload documents, ask questions about them, and receive answers along with the sources where the information was found.
 It uses FastAPI to connect the browser to the backend which uses LlamaIndex to read files, index them for high performance fact retreival, and provide an interface between the LLM.

+Features
+- It uses FastAPI and LlamaIndex, and runs in a web browser
+- Can handle multiple text (PDF) files at once and indexes them to a combined knowledgebase
+- Provides provenance of facts retrieved from data i.e. can point to _which_ file it drew facts from
+- Can select up to 5 different models, 4 hugging face, 1 open AI (built in API key functionality)

 ![schematic of the app](images/llama-index-project-schematic.png)

 ## Usage